 And, to be clear, the poor have a rather nasty habit of showing up in my life as both Republicans and Democrats, as gay and pro-life, as urban and rural, as highly-educated and folksy rather than just really deserving people who've already been vetted for possible drug use and a lack of tattoos.
 The point of life isn't to place burden on top of burden on top of burden to everyone struggling around you to make it in order to feel unburdened by comparison (like when I hear straight white Evangelicals talking about how gay folks and black folks should live their lives, or when I hear educated progressives talking about how poor white folks in Middle America should live theirs).
-Wherever we find ourselves sociologically or geographically, most of us are just trying to make it, and the point of faith in the Jesus-style is that it asks us to band together by throwing off unhelpful and rather weighty beliefs we may have about God, the Bible, the Remington Bolt Action Shotgun, and whether or not two-dudes can get married in our state, in order to free up a bit of bandwidth to say yes to the Incarnation and Resurrection awaiting all of us arguing with one another about the direction of our country and the place of our religion in it.
+Wherever we find ourselves sociologically or geographically, most of us are just trying to make it, and the point of faith in the Jesus-style is that it asks us to band together by throwing off unhelpful and rather weighty beliefs we may have about God, the Bible, and the Remington Bolt Action Shotgun, in order to free up a bit of bandwidth to say yes to the Incarnation and Resurrection awaiting all of us arguing with one another about the direction of our country and the place of our religion in it.

 For my yoke is easy, and my burden, light.